GeneralBots/BotBook/site/docs/chapter-05-gbdialog-reference.md

 General Bots BASIC using HEAR and TALK keywords provides a easy to write bot language accessible to everyone and used as incomer for people willing to make their own bot.

+## Architecture

+## BASIC Isolated Virtual Machine Architecture

 It is like creating a conversation Node.js application just using BASIC.
 All code will run isolated on a Node VM:

 ![image](https://user-images.githubusercontent.com/14840374/200206510-9f5bd788-e710-4932-9ed8-a09599656cea.png)
+One of the key security features of the General Bots platform is its use of isolated virtual machines (VMs) for each dialog.
+This architecture provides a robust layer of security and isolation, significantly reducing the risk of cross-contamination or unauthorized access between different bot interactions.

+### How It Works

+1. **Individual VM per Dialog**: Each time a user initiates a dialog with a bot, the platform spawns a new, isolated virtual machine dedicated to that specific interaction.

+2. **Limited Capabilities**: These VMs are configured with restricted capabilities, adhering to the principle of least privilege.
+This means that each VM has only the minimum permissions and access necessary to perform its intended functions.

+3. **Sandboxing**: The VM acts as a sandbox environment, containing the execution of bot logic and preventing it from affecting other parts of the system or other user interactions.

+### Security Benefits

+- **Isolation**: If a security breach occurs within one dialog, it remains contained within that specific VM, protecting other user interactions and the broader system.

+- **Resource Control**: The VM architecture allows for fine-grained control over resource allocation, preventing any single interaction from monopolizing system resources.

+- **Clean Slate**: Each new dialog starts with a fresh VM instance, eliminating the risk of data leakage between different user interactions.

+- **Easier Updates and Patches**: Security updates can be applied to the VM template, ensuring that all new dialogs benefit from the latest security measures.

+### Considerations for Bot Developers

+1. **Performance Impact**: While the isolated VM approach significantly enhances security, it may introduce slight latency in bot responses.
+Developers should optimize their bot logic to work efficiently within this environment.

+2. **Stateless Design**: Since each dialog runs in a new VM instance, developers should design their bots to be stateless or use external state management systems that can be securely accessed from within the VM.

+3. **Resource Awareness**: Developers should be mindful of the limited resources available within each VM and design their bots accordingly, avoiding resource-intensive operations where possible.

+4. **Security-First Mindset**: Even with the isolated VM architecture, developers should continue to follow security best practices in their bot development, such as input validation and secure handling of sensitive data.

+By leveraging this isolated VM architecture, the General Bots platform provides a secure environment for bot interactions, giving both developers and users confidence in the system's integrity and data protection capabilities.

 ## Using Conversational BASIC